MIT Graduate Admissions Policy Update

 4. Doctor of Philosophy (PhD) or Doctor of Science (ScD)

-Early Admission (for MIT ME Seniors only)
+Early Admission for MIT MechE Seniors

 1. The remaining undergraduate commitments that you will need to satisfy during the Spring Term.